Credibrate

 Income tax on self-employment profit

 Income tax is charged on your taxable profit — the amount remaining after allowable business expenses are deducted from your income.
-The personal allowance (£12,570 in 2025–26) is deducted first, and the remainder is taxed at 20% (basic rate, up to £50,270), 40% (higher rate, £50,270–£125,140), or 45% (additional rate, above £125,140).
+The same income tax rates and bands apply as for employment income: the personal allowance (£12,570 in 2026–27) is deducted first, and the remainder is taxed at 20% (basic rate, up to £50,270), 40% (higher rate, £50,270–£125,140), or 45% (additional rate, above £125,140).
 The personal allowance tapers for high earners: it reduces by £1 for every £2 of income above £100,000, reaching zero at £125,140.

 Class 4 National Insurance

-Class 2 NI (£3.45/week if profits exceed £12,570) is treated as a voluntary payment from 2024–25 but is still worth paying to protect your state pension entitlement.
+Class 2 NI (£3.50/week if profits exceed £12,570) is treated as a voluntary payment from 2024–25 but is still worth paying to protect your state pension entitlement.
 This calculator does not include Class 2 NI.

 Payments on account